Net Aware: our methodology How we created your guide to the social networks your kids use

 However, we know from research, including Net Aware, that a large number of children and young people have created social networking profiles before they are the specified age (usually 13) to do so.

 We asked children to think about whether they'd seen any inappropriate content on the specific platforms that they reviewed and to identify which category of inappropriate content they'd seen.
 The categories were the same as those used in the parents' reviews, listed above.

 We combined the responses from the parents’ and young peoples’ reviews and categorised each response into 'low risk', 'medium risk' or 'high risk':

 - if over 50% of respondents had seen content that was inappropriate, the site was rated as high risk

 - if between 20% and 49% of respondents had seen content that was inappropriate, the site was rated as medium risk

-- if 19% or less of respondents had seen content that was inappropriate, the site was rated as low risk
+- if less than 20% of respondents had seen content that was inappropriate, the site was rated as low risk.

 Your guide to social networks